Nuitka/Nuitka/Developer_Manual.rst

     version.
 This happens during tree building phase.

   * References need to back track to the last assignment on their path, which may be a merge.
-Constraint collection can do that.
+Trace collection can do that.

   * Data structures

-    Every constraint collection has these:
+    Every trace collection has these:

     * variable_actives